 Independent exploration of Hoi An

-Because Hoi An has such a variety of must-do activities, today we have an opportunity to choose independently from a variety of offerings.
+Because Hoi An has such a variety of appealing activities, today we have an opportunity to choose independently from a number of offerings.
 For cooking enthusiasts we can arrange a cooking class to learn the secrets of Vietnamese cuisine’s ingredients and signature dishes.
 Those who enjoyed the Cham Museum may opt to join a group going to the My Son Ruins, an hour’s drive south, to see the original home of many of the statues.
-Also located here are remnants of towers and temples from the Kingdom of Champa; built between the 4th and 13th centuries.
+Also located here are remnants of towers and temples from the Kingdom of Champa, built between the 4th and 13th centuries.

 The evening brings another opportunity to dine on our own, this time at one of Hoi An’s many fine restaurants, as we prepare to say goodbye to Vietnam.